nisan250/workout-tracker-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

-This is an app for tracking training activity. ng-bootstrap.
+This is an app for tracking training activity.<br>
+ng-bootstrap.<br>
-CRUD Operations with the HttpClient.
+CRUD Operations with the HttpClient.<br>

 # Run This Project
 to run this project: